Simple?

 removing "unneeded" data with masking codec software.

-versions of compressed formats, lossless and lossy.
+are two versions of compressed formats, lossless and lossy.

 Lossless